Pharmr/almace-scaffolding/_app/_pages/providers.md

 *Inclusive of EMR, ID proofing, payment processing & ACH fees

-# Starting your own service
+# Provider onboarding

 **Thinking of doing something new on Pharmr?**

-Providers should meet the following criteria:
+Eligible providers meet the following criteria:
-1. Be a US licensed physcian with no pending actions.
+- Be a US licensed physcian with no pending actions.
-2. Have excellent communication skills via chat & video.
+- Have excellent communication skills via chat & video.
-3. Ability to manage your own lightweight practice, part time or full time (we'll be offering delegate support in the near future).
+- Ability to manage your own lightweight practice, part time or full time (we'll be offering delegate support in the near future).
-4. Committed to doing something rad and taking the next step in digital health.
+- Committed to doing something rad and taking the next step in digital health.

 Interested parties may complete a *microservice request application* here.

 Additionally, providers can speak with someone about the process directly by emailing/discord/reddit phone something and arranging a 30 minute video call.

 # Frequently Asked Questions